Part I – The Open Data Future: Interview with Joel Natividad

-Part of the reason we have not reached that level of potential is that the main mistake made during the first generation of open data: it was not enough just to publish data.
+Part of the reason we have not reached that level of potential is that the main lesson we learned during the first generation of open data: it was not enough just to publish data.
 We found that the reality is not simply, “publish it and innovation will come.”
-Having gone through the first generation of open data, we’ve learned the hard way that people don’t really care about raw, hard data.
+Having gone through the first generation of open data, we’ve learned the hard way that people don’t really care about raw data.
 The emphasis needs to change so that we are using “open” as a verb – as in “opening data.”

 And what does “opening data” actually look like?

-The purpose of open data is not just for the sake of public transparency, but its value is also in driving decisions inside of government.
+The purpose of open data is not just public transparency.
+Its value is also in driving decisions inside government.
 By treating open data as a strategic asset, you make the data cleaner and more operational.
-That increase of utility is the future, and it’s an internal cultural shift as well, whereby government is not only the publisher of the data, but also the beneficiary.
+That increase of internal utility is open data’s future, and it drives an internal cultural shift as well, whereby government is not only the publisher of the data, but also a primary beneficiary.

-Opening data creates a ‘data of record’ source for all government departments, internally first, and then to share among peers.
-Often, governments view open data initiatives as another unfunded mandate: government personnel aren’t sure what the outcomes are, or fear they may accidentally share sensitive information.
-If governments make actively using and sharing open data part of their normal workflow, everybody benefits.
-The staff benefits, the council benefits, the public benefits.
-If you increase open data’s utility, you increase its relevance, and that is where things are heading.
+Opening data creates a “data of record” for all government departments, internally first, and then to share among peers.
+Often, government staff view open data initiatives as another unfunded mandate: they aren’t sure what the outcomes are, or fear they may accidentally share sensitive information.
+However, if that same data is actively used internally, sharing and “opening data” becomes part of their normal workflow.
+Only then will everybody benefit.
+The staff benefits, the city council benefits, the public benefits.
+If you increase open data’s internal utility, you increase its relevance, and that is where things are heading.